solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 anchor init compressed-notes
 ```

-We'll be using the `spl-account-compression` crate with the `cpi` feature
+Next, we’ll add the `spl-account-compression` crate with the `cpi` feature
 enabled.
-Let's add it as a dependency in `programs/compressed-notes/Cargo.toml`.
+To do this, update the `Cargo.toml` file located at
+`programs/compressed-notes` by adding the following dependency:

 ```toml
 [dependencies]